 The mountains provide an endless playground bringing in millions of tourists a year.
 Hopefully, this guide will provide you with the information to choose the things you want to do while you’re visiting Banff!

-Adventurous and Unique Things to do in Banff, Alberta!
+The Best Things to do in Banff, Canada

 Relax at Lake Minnewanka

-One of the top things to do in Banff National Park is Lake Minnewanka.
-Lake Minnewanka is a glacial lake that is just a ten-minute drive away from the town of Banff.
-This lake is 21 km long and 142 meters deep.
+One of the top things to do in Banff National Park is to enjoy Lake Minnewanka.
+Lake Minnewanka is a beautiful lake that is just a ten-minute drive away from the town of Banff.
+This lake is 21 km long and 142 meters deep, the largest in the Canadian Rockies!

 Photograph Two Jack Lake